cnobles/iGUIDE/docs/usage.rst

 Resource management is not required, but it can help when using HPC or limiting jobs.
-You are encouraged to spend some time optimizing if you would like, these parameters work out well on the designers platform.
+You are encouraged to spend some time optimizing if you would like, these parameters work out well on the designer's platform.

 iGUIDE configuration